Great Divergence: Other geographic factors

 Fernand Braudel of the Annales school of historians argued that the Mediterranean Sea was poor for fishing due to its depth, therefore encouraging long-distance trade.
 Furthermore, the Alps and other parts of the Alpide belt supplied the coastal regions with fresh migrants from the uplands.
 This helped the spread of ideas, as did the east–west axis of the Mediterranean which lined up with the prevailing winds and its many archipelagos which together aided navigation, as was also done by the great rivers which brought inland access, all of which further increased immigration.
 The peninsulas of the Mediterranean also promoted political nationalism which brought international competition.
 One of the geographical issues that affected the economies of Europe and the Middle East is the discovery of the Americas and the Cape Route around Africa.
 The old trade routes became useless, which led to the economic decline of cities both in Central Asia and the Middle East and, moreover, in Italy.

-Testing theories related to geographic endowments economists William Easterly and Ross Levine find evidence that tropics, germs, and crops affect development through institutions.
-They find no evidence that tropics, germs, and crops affect country incomes directly other than through institutions, nor did they find any effect of policies on development once controls for institutions were implemented.
-However, there is the opposite argument to the abovementioned statement.
-In the 16th century in Ireland, potato cultivation became popular as this crop was perfectly suited to the Irish soil and climate.
-Hence, it raised farmers' incomes in the short run, and the peasants' quality of life rose with the increase in their calorie consumption.
-The majority of the population was dependent on potatoes.
-In the 19th century, a new fungus, late blight, was ravaging potato crops in the U.S. and then Europe.
-In 1845, half of the potatoes were blighted; in 1845, three-quarters were.
-The result was the Great Famine (1845–1849).
+Economists William Easterly and Ross Levine compared the theories of that economic development is influenced directly by geographic endowments such as tropical location, germs, and crops, compared to the theory that these endowments only influence economic development indirectly, by influencing what types of institutions developed during colonization.
+They found no support for endowments directly effecting development beyond their ability to explain institutional development.